Skip to main content

 Levant

-Hebron flourished in the 17th-16th centuries and then was destroyed and remained deserted throughout the Late Bronze Age.
-The date of Foundation is still unclear (2005Na'amanN:180).
+Hebron flourished in the 17th–16th centuries BCE, but was subsequently destroyed and remained deserted throughout the Late Bronze Age.
+The date of its foundation remains unclear (2005Na'amanN:180).

 28 And the days of Isaac were one hundred and eighty years.
 29 And Isaac departed this life, and died, and was gathered unto his people, old and full of days; and Esau and Jacob his sons buried him.

-Chronological Hyperbolization.
+Chronological Hyperbolization

 The use of anomalously large numbers serves as a literary device to denote the antiquity of the era and the sacred status of the described characters in both traditions.